 Let us handle your task and go on with your life!

 The formula for a perfect essay is 'structure+content+organization.'
 Follow the strict structure as discussed above, and keep your paragraphs coherent regarding the content.
 As for the organization, upgrade it by learning the formatting rules.

-If you need more help with your scholarship essay, ask for a research paper writer to tell you all the secrets of academic essay writing.
+If you want to buy APA research paper need more help with your scholarship essay, ask for writer to tell you all the secrets of academic essay writing.
 Meanwhile, check a few tips on how to keep up with the essay requirements.